 In her private life, Mara was born in Brazil, schooled in the USA and now is a Queenslander, living in the hinterlands above the Gold Coast.
 See Mara's story.

 Nadia McLaren (email: Nadia.McLaren@acf.org.au)

 Nadia is a human ecologist and social change agent currently serving as the President of the Conservation Council of South Australia.
-She has an extensive history of work in the environment movement and 30 years' experience with NGO governance, with expertise in collective governance, strategic thinking, negotiation and communication.
+She has an extensive history of work in the environment and sustainability arena and 30 years' experience with NGO management, with expertise in governance, strategic thinking, negotiation and communication.
 She is the Editor-in-Chief of the Encyclopaedia of World Problems and Human Potential, as well as Coordinator of the Friends of the Billabong, restoring the habitat of St Peters Billabong.
 Nadia has represented South Australia on ACF Council since 2009.